fillson22/RubyHW/HW14/MagaZin/README.md

 rails db:seed
 rails s

+If you want attached images to products then in admin mode seach images: /HW13/MagaZin/app/assets/images

 On browser:

-All images in folder /assets

 User mode: